Q&A with Nikhil Khushalani, MD: Treating Advanced Cancers with the Immunotherapy, High-dose Interleukin-2 (IL-2)

-Read an interview with Nikhil Khushalani, MD, Section Chief of Soft Tissue and Melanoma and Director of the IL-2 Program at Roswell Park Cancer Institute (RPCI), about the use of high-dose interleukin-2 (IL-2) for the treatment of melanoma and kidney cancers and the clinical trials currently underway to investigate the response of IL-2 in patients.
+Read an interview with Nikhil Khushalani, MD, formerly of Roswell Park Cancer Institute (RPCI), about the use of high-dose interleukin-2 (IL-2) for the treatment of melanoma and kidney cancers and the clinical trials currently underway to investigate the response of IL-2 in patients.

 Q: What types of cancers have shown the greatest response thus far to immunotherapy?